-This legislative bill amends several sections of the Reissue Revised Statutes of Nebraska to update provisions related to the incorporation of villages and the governance structure of village boards of trustees.
-Notably, it introduces a procedure for determining whether a village board will consist of three or five members, allowing registered voters to vote on this matter during statewide general elections.
-The bill specifies that if the number of trustees is changed, the election process will follow established procedures, ensuring a smooth transition in governance.
-Additionally, it clarifies the terms of office for trustees based on the number of members elected.
+This bill amends several sections of the Reissue Revised Statutes of Nebraska to update provisions related to the incorporation of villages and the governance structure of village boards of trustees.
+Key changes include allowing villages to choose whether their board of trustees will consist of three or five members, with specific election procedures outlined for both scenarios.
+The bill also establishes a process for registered voters to petition for a change in the number of board members, ensuring that the decision is made through a vote during a statewide general election.
+Additionally, the bill clarifies the terms of office for trustees based on the number of members elected.

-Furthermore, the bill redefines what constitutes a qualifying business under the Local Option Municipal Economic Development Act, removing previous restrictions on the percentage of revenue that can be allocated to retail trade businesses.
-It also allows city councils of first and second-class cities, as well as village boards, to serve as boards of adjustment, granting them specific powers and responsibilities.
+Furthermore, the bill modifies the definition of "qualifying business" under the Local Option Municipal Economic Development Act, removing previous restrictions on the percentage of revenue that can be allocated to retail trade businesses.
+It also allows city councils of first and second-class cities, as well as village boards of trustees, to serve as boards of adjustment, granting them specific powers and responsibilities in this capacity.
 The original sections being amended are repealed, streamlining the legal framework governing these local entities.

 Statutes affected: